prabhavdogra/prabhavdogra/readme.md

 ### Hi there👋

 * I am Prabhav Dogra, a programming enthusiast.
-* I am currently looking for SDE oppurtunities.
+* I am currently looking for SDE opportunities.

 ### Some languages I'm familiar with
 * C++